gszecsenyi/NextAction/README.md

 If a list name ends with `=`, the top level of tasks will be treated as parallel `@next_action`s.
 The waterfall processing will be applied the same way as sequential lists - every parent task will be treated as sequential.
 This can be overridden by appending `=` to the name of the parent task.

-To skip projects, append a '*' to the end of the name
+To skip projects, append a '*' to the end of the name.